lucascervera/innbok-releases/innMoDeler/business id/innBoK___class___risk.md

 innbok-type:: [[class]]
-icon:: 🔥🚩
+icon:: 🚨
 alias:: risk

 - ## #info
-Risk refers to the potential for harm, loss, or negative consequences that may arise from an action, decision, or event.
-It involves the assessment and evaluation of uncertainties and the likelihood of adverse outcomes occurring, as well as the implementation of strategies to mitigate or manage those risks.
+Risk is the possibility of loss, harm, or negative consequences resulting from an action, event, or decision.
 - ## #list
 {{embed [[innBoK/class/risk/list]]}}